abhishekyadav9588/aws-devops-portfolio/README.md

   ## 🌐 Day 3: CloudFront + HTTPS + Portfolio Enhancements

-Today I upgraded my portfolio hosting from a simple S3 static site to a **production‑grade setup** using Amazon CloudFront, and also enhanced the frontend with animations, interactivity, and modern styling.
+Today I upgraded my portfolio hosting from a simple S3 static site to a **production‑grade setup** using Amazon CloudFront, and also enhanced the frontend with animations, interactivity, and modern [...]

 ### ✅ Infrastructure Achievements
 - Created a **CloudFront distribution** with my S3 bucket website endpoint as the origin